cartersocha/derek-vibe/SPEC.md

 - Create, read, update, delete sessions
 - Assign to campaign (optional)
 - Set session date
-- Plain text notes field
+- Plain text notes field with auto-resizing textarea and localStorage draft auto-save
 - Upload and display header image (stored in Supabase Storage)
 - Attach multiple characters to a session
 - View/edit character list within session
+- Character picker supports search, preserves hidden selections, and links to create-new flow that returns with the new character preselected
+- Session date defaults to the current day on creation while respecting existing values during edits
 - Display list of characters that participated
 - Session detail view shows:
   - Header image (if uploaded)
   - Campaign association
   - Session date
-  - Notes
+  - Notes presented in a styled panel with preserved line breaks
   - List of participating characters with links

 ### Characters